Category Archives: people

 AL#99 p.14

-Roger Alan Skipper David Cohen
+Roger-Alan Skipper David Cohen

 ▪ Cohen’s life followed an unusual progression—scientist, professor, mandolin maker, sort of in that order.
 He has a different take on instrument theory than some of us, but the work is the same as is the hard road most luthiers walk.
 Fortune and fame are elusive, regardless of ones background, but at least the work is satisfying.
 Cohen is also the author of several scientific papers concerning mandolins.
 His instruments look quite tasty.
 With 17 photos.